containrrr/shepherd/README.md

 You can prevent services from being updated bei appending them to the `BLACKLIST_SERVICES` variable.
 This should be a space-separated list of service names.

+You can enable private registry authentication by setting the `WITH_REGISTRY_AUTH` variable.

 Example:

     docker service create --name shepherd \
                         --constraint "node.role==manager" \
                         --env SLEEP_TIME="5m" \
                         --env BLACKLIST_SERVICES="shepherd my-other-service" \
+                        --env WITH_REGISTRY_AUTH \
                         --mount type=bind,source=/var/run/docker.sock,target=/var/run/docker.sock,ro \
                         mazzolino/shepherd